-In an article by Biocompare talking about advancements in mass spectrometry imaging , Dr. Chip Cody of JEOL discusses his excitement about our newly-developed technique, Laser-assisted DART Imaging Mass Spectrometry (LADI-MS).
+In an article by Biocompare talking about advancements in mass spectrometry imaging , Dr. Chip Cody of JEOL discusses his excitement about our newly-developed technique, Laser-ablation DART Imaging Mass Spectrometry (LADI-MS).
 He talks about Kristen's research, in collaboration with Dr. Ed Espinoza from U.S. Fish and Wildlife Forensic Lab, regarding the imaging and mapping of ion spatial distributions in endangered wood species.
 Read the article here.

 Meghan and Megan went to the Multidisciplinary Approaches to Forensic Investigations Symposium at Boston University in Boston, MA.
 Meghan presented a poster titled “SPME-facilitated Direct Analysis in Real Time Mass Spectrometric Analysis of Plant-based Legal Highs for the Development of a Headspace Database”.